micro-focus-idol-archive/java-hod-client/src/site/markdown/index.md

 ## Contributing
 We welcome pull requests.
 These must be licensed under the MIT license.
-Please submit pull requests to the develop branch - the develop branch is for stable code only.
+Please submit pull requests to the develop branch - the master branch is for stable code only.

 ## Is it any good?
 Yes.